gvwilson/sensibleadventures/wrestler/wrestler.md

 A camel grumbles somewhere in the distance.
 Another answers it.*

-*"I am not afraid."
-There is a moment's silence.
+*There is a moment's silence.
 "Must I go with them?
 Laughs-at-Storms is sewing a new blanket.
 She says it will be very soft."*

-*"You must go with them because I have said you must.
+*"It will only be a few days.
 You can put your arrows in Laugher's quiver when you return."*
 The camel bleats again.

 ---

 *Saknus and I spent four years together learning how to wrestle.
 We trapped small birds and fieldmice, then used their bones to command their spirits to do small tricks before setting them free.